yavuztas/yavuztas.github.io/_posts/2019-06-22-object-oriented-programming-and-solid-principles.markdown

 Besides, you can read [interface segregation principle](https://en.wikipedia.org/wiki/Interface_segregation_principle){:target="blank"} over on Wikipedia for further details.

 #### Dependency Inversion Principle
 Dependency Inversion Principle states that in a software program high-level objects should not depend on low-level objects, on the contrary, both should depend on abstractions.

-Not unlike, concrete classes should depend on abstractions, not vice versa.
-After these abstract explanations let us be a little bit more explanatory.
+Similarly, concrete classes should depend on abstractions, but abstract ones should not.
+After these explanations, let's be a little bit more explanatory.

 An example of a DIP violation: